 Keeping spirits high and positive is essential right now, for both residents and your activity teams.
 We’re continuing to share tips and activities we’ve pulled together so you don’t have to spend precious time and energy coming up with fresh ideas during this challenging time.

 Who needs an alley and smelly shoes?
 Bowling is a game that pretty much everyone knows, and it’s a great way to get people up and active, even when they’re isolated in their rooms.
 Cara Dafforn, Thrive Lifestyle Coordinator at American Senior Communities, got creative with a cart and went door to door, treating residents to a game.
 There are also outdoor bowling sets which you could set up in the hall.

-Delivering Ice Cream to each room is pretty standard, so why not dress it up.
-Grab some markers and cardboard to make your very own Indoor Ice Cream Truck!
-Gayla Zieser of Brightview Senior Living also played some iconic Ice Cream Truck music as they made deliveries.
+Delivering ice cream to each room is pretty standard, so why not dress it up?
+Grab some markers and cardboard to make your very own indoor ice cream truck!
+Gayla Zieser of Brightview Senior Living also played some iconic ice cream truck music as they made deliveries.

-If you or your residents would rather create their own masterpiece, then try some window painting!
+If you or your residents would rather create your own masterpiece, then try some window painting!
 It’s definitely a fun way to spend some 1:1 time with your residents.
 And as more people are visiting loved ones at the window, it’s a fun way to add a unique touch.
 Simply mix acrylic paint with a few drops of dish soap to make the paint removal process go a little easier.
-The best part is, you don’t need to spend money on expensive canvases!
+The best part is that you don’t need to spend money on expensive canvases!

-Join our mailing list to get new blog posts straight to your inbox
+Join our mailing list to get our latest newsletters straight in your inbox.